 What to consider when shopping for winter wedding dresses

 When it comes to winter wedding dresses, it’s important to prioritize warmth combined with formal flourish.
-“Gowns with full skirts and long sleeves are sure to keep you feeling toasty all evening long,” suggests Hailey Ramirez of the Historic Mankin Mansion, a private wedding and event estate in Richmond, Virginia.
-“If you plan to have an outdoor ceremony or take photos outdoors, you may want to rethink that backless, sleeveless gown.
-However, most styles can be winterized with a few simple touches.”
+“A ball gown with a full skirt and long sleeves are sure to keep you feeling toasty all evening long,” suggests Hailey Ramirez of the Historic Mankin Mansion, a private wedding and event estate in Richmond, Virginia.
+“If you plan to have an outdoor ceremony or take photos outdoors, you may want to rethink that backless, sleeveless gown.”
+However, most styles can be winterized with a few simple touches.
 She recommends including a thick, skin-toned layer underneath to provide the sexiness of showing skin while secretly adding warmth in layers.

 YOU MIGHT ALSO LIKE: 5 Expert Tips for Planning an Epic Winter Wedding

 Covering up to keep warm doesn’t mean you have to sacrifice fashion.
-Any winter wedding gown can be form-fitted and incorporate flirtatious designs, notes Ramirez.
-Her go-tos for winter brides include an off-the-shoulder neckline.
-This can frame your face, elongate your neck, and show off your collarbones while still extending into a long sleeve.
-She also recommends a slit, which adds dimension and a sense of mystery to your dress.
+While a high neckline is always chic, her recent go-to for winter brides include an off-the-shoulder neckline for a dose of glamour.
+This can frame your face, elongate your neck, and show off your collarbones while still extending into a long-sleeve dress.
+She also recommends a high slit, which adds dimension and a sense of mystery to your dress.
 “Adding a simple hook-and-eye closure also stops a cold breeze in its tracks,” she adds.

 Sleeves can also make your entire look.
-They add the right amount of drama while still being practical in terms of coverage, notes Lahav.
+A long-sleeved wedding dress can add the right amount of drama while still being practical in terms of coverage, notes Lahav.
 For brides looking to show more skin, she recommends outerwear such as a scarf, jacket, or even gloves.
 “There are so many options, but your dress should set the tone and not the other way around,” she says.

 If your ceremony will be taking place outdoors in the winter, a detachable skirt is something to consider, according to Marbais.
 “The skirt will give the bride a grand and timeless feel for their ceremony while keeping them warm outdoors,” she says.
 “Having the option to remove the skirt for the reception will give the bride a complete second look and something easier to dance in.”